 The Future Foundation employs its Second Family model, a program developed, tested, and refined over six years of research and pilot studies, to provide each student with a network of supportive adults outside their own home who can offer academic, social-emotional, and career-planning support.

-The statistics speak for themselves: 100 percent of the Future Foundation students graduate from high school—compared to 80.6% of their school peers—and most go on to higher education.
+The statistics speak for themselves: 100% of the Future Foundation students graduate from high school—compared to 86% of their school peers—and most go on to higher education.

-The Future Foundation is here to find out.
+The Future Foundation is disrupting the cycle of poverty, one student at a time.
 Our ultimate goal is not just to help our students, but, through them, to improve our community, and our world.
 At the Future Foundation, we aim not just to beat the odds in Atlanta, but to change them for the better, all over the world.